SWELL MOUNTAIN FOREST

 The area is well known for the healing waters of the numerous “Sulphur Springs”.
 During the 1800’s and early 1900’s, several “Sulphur Springs Resorts” flourished in the area.
 Most notably and still in existence are White Sulphur Springs, Warm Springs, and Hot Springs.
 Others included, Sweet Springs, Blue Sulphur Springs, Red Sulphur Springs, Green Sulphur Springs, Salt Sulphur Springs, Pence Springs and, Sweet Chalybeate Springs.

-From Sandstone - Hinton Exit 139; at end of exit ramp turn onto WV RT 20 South toward Hinton; travel for 8/10 of a mile passing the community of Sandstone; turn left onto Ramp Road WV RT 7; travel Ramp Road for 6.9 miles; turn slightly left onto Keeney Mtn.
-Road WV RT 7/5; travel Keeney Mtn.
-Road for 2.8 miles; the property is on the right.
+From I-64 Sandstone - Hinton Exit 139; at end of exit ramp turn onto WV RT 20 South toward Hinton; travel for 7/10 of a mile passing the community of Sandstone; turn left onto Ramp Road WV RT 7; travel Ramp Road for 4.9 miles; turn slightly left onto Keeney Mtn.
+Road WV RT 7/5, (Keeney Mtn.
+Road later changes its route number from 7/5 to 7/6 after Sheppard Mountain Rd RT 7/5 turns to the left) travel Keeney Mtn Rd for a total distance of 2.7 miles; the property begins on the left.
+To access the side of the property on Ridge View Lane RT 7/8, continue to travel Keeney Mtn Road for an additional short distance to the intersection with Ridge View Lane.
+Turn left onto Ridge View Lane and travel for 2/10 mile.
+The property is on the left.

 - Amtrack Station at Hinton, WV